 Inter-Network Connections extend across multiple networks; they are constructed by concatenating connections built across the individual networks.
 This is done by choosing appropriate STPs such that the egress STP of one connection corresponds directly with the ingress STP of the successive connection.

-A Connection request can optionally populate the Path attribute.
+A Connection request can optionally specify a Path attribute.
 A Path is an ordered list of STPs that describe the route that should be taken by the Connection.
-The STPs listed in a Path will be used as constraints by the Inter Network path-finder.
+The STPs listed in a Path will be used as constraints by the Inter-Network path-finder.
 The Connection will include all of the STPs in the Path in the sequence that they are listed.
 However a Path is not ‘strict’ in the sense that Connection is allowed to transit intermediate STPs between the STPs listed in the Path.

 Inter-domain vs intra-domain path finding